Chairman, THK Consulting

-Kean currently serves as chairman of the board of Carnegie Corporation of New York.
+Kean currently serves as trustee of the board of Carnegie Corporation of New York.
 In addition he has served on a number of corporate boards and is chair of the National Campaign to Prevent Teen and Unplanned Pregnancy, co-chair of JerseyCan and is co-chairman with Congressman Lee Hamilton of the National Security Preparedness Group.
 He is Vice Chairman of the Environmental Defense Fund.
 He serves on the board of the Seeing Eye and is the former chair of The Robert Wood Johnson Foundation the nation’s largest health philanthropy.
 He is also a member of the Council on Foreign Relations, American Academy of Art & Sciences and the Vice Chairman of the National Committee on U.S.-China Relations.

 He holds a B.A. from Princeton University and an M.A. from Columbia University Teachers College and has served as a trustee of both institutions.
 Kean is the author of The Politics of Inclusion, published by The Free Press and is co-author of Without Precedent, published by Alfred A. Knopf, a division of Random House, Inc. He writes a regular column for The Star Ledger with former Governor Brendan Byrne and appears as a regular commentator on NJTV News.
 His wife is the former Deborah Bye of Wilmington, Delaware.
 The Keans have twin sons, Tom and Reed, and a daughter, Alexandra, and reside in Bedminster, New Jersey.